Dr. Matthew Smith

 About

-As an Associate Professor in the Department of Plant Pathology and the curator of the UF Fungal Herbarium (FLAS) I have duties in three main areas: research (60%), teaching (20%) and extension (20%).
-I teach the UF Fungal Biology course (PLP 4653C/6656C) and am responsible for identifying unknown fungi for a variety of Florida stakeholders, including the UF Plant Disease Clinic, UF-IFAS Extension Service, and the UF Veterinary School.
+As a Professor in the Department of Plant Pathology and the curator of the Fungal Collection (Fungarium) of the Florida Museum of Natural History (FLAS) I have duties in three main areas: research (60%), teaching (20%) and extension (20%).
+I teach the UF Fungal Biology course (PLP 4653C/6656C) and am responsible for identifying unknown fungi for a variety of Florida stakeholders, including the UF/IFAS Plant Diagnostic, UF-IFAS Extension Service, the UF Veterinary School, and Florida’s Poison Control Centers.
 I am broadly interested in fungal ecology, evolution, and systematics.
 I have worked extensively on the biology and systematics of hypogeous fungi (“truffles”) and the ecology of plant-symbiotic ectomycorrhizal (ECM) fungi.
-However, I have also studied a variety of other fungi, including the systematics of zygomycete fungi (in collaboration with Gerald Benny and ZygoLife), Florida’s wood decay fungi (with Jason Smith), and the symbiotic fungi of ambrosia beetles (in collaboration with Jiri Hulcr).
-Work in our lab combines the synergistic use of molecular, morphological, and culture-based methods in both laboratory and field settings
+However, I have also studied a variety of other fungi, including the systematics of zygomycete fungi (in collaboration with Gerald Benny and ZygoLife), Florida’s wood decay fungi, and the symbiotic fungi of ambrosia beetles (in collaboration with Jiri Hulcr).
+Work in our lab combines the synergistic use of molecular, morphological, and culture-based methods in both laboratory and field settings.

 Ph.D.
 Graduate Group in Ecology, University of California at Davis, 2006